Checkm8Croft/tomb3/README.md

 # tomb3 in gl
 ## Tomb Raider 3 from DirectX to OpenGL porting project

+# NOTE

+I currently stop this project, beacuse I'm tired of seeing errors and no progresses.
+But I'll not cancel it.
+Pull Requests are accepted here, if you'd like to help me

 ## DISCLAIMER
 This is just a fork of Troye's tomb3, with all games files ported with AI with minimal OpenGL/SDL2 definitions